5 Major Phases Of Fetal Lung Development

 When a fetus starts developing, its cells are not differentiated into organs.
 Instead, gradually, the organs are formed through different developmental stages.
 In total, five phases of fetal lung development take place before the lung is matured enough to help babies breathe after birth.
 These five phases occur in a stepwise process at a fixed gestational ageiA term used to describe the stage of pregnancy after a woman’s last menstrual period .

-Read on the post to understand the stages of fetal lung development and the important aspects associated with each of them.
+Read this post to understand the stages of fetal lung development and the important aspects associated with each of them.

 In This Article